-C.I.T.
-Academies has its own Forest School.
+C.I.T Academies has its own Forest School.

-positioned right in the centre of the woodland, taking advantage of all the wildlife around.
+There are wheelchair accessible pathways throughout the woodland following a sensory circuit.
+There are sensory stations around this circuit with quiet areas and some with bamboo musical instruments.
+There are two fire pit areas and a spectacular outdoor classroom made from natural materials which is positioned right in the centre of the woodland, taking advantage of all the wildlife around.
 There is a small orchard and vast amounts of wild flowers.
 There are also bat boxes, bird boxes and a dove coop, inviting wildlife into the woodland.

-All areas of the GANF curriculum benefit from students being able to access this wonderful natural environment.
+All areas of the GANF curriculum benefit from pupils being able to access this wonderful natural environment.
 Joe Bogumsky, Outdoor Education Co-ordinator at GANF was awarded the Forest School Level 3 Practitioner Award this year and means that full Forest School Teaching takes place at our Forest School.